isomerpages/moe-jurongwestpri/_our-staff/ICT Department.md

 permalink: /ict/
 description: ""
 ---
-In unpacking our vision, we aim to develop our students to be ethical, confident, competent and independent users of ICT.
+We aim to develop our students to be ethical, confident, competent and independent users of ICT.

 The four main ICT outcomes for the department are: